kurty51114/Assignment1_2420/README.md

 ---
 ### Creating a Cloud-init File for Droplet Setup

 When setting up a droplet, we can create a cloud-init file which will provide specific preferences, packages to install, user profiles, and other information we would want to include during setup to simplify and automate the process.
-Using a cloud-init file also helps to reproduce the same setup for other droplets by using the same cloud-init file.
+Using a cloud-init file also helps to reproduce the same setup for other droplets by using the same cloud-init file[^10].

 To create the cloud-init file that we will be using to set up the new droplet: